 The design of this facility in Cypress-Fairbanks ISD is a new prototype that serves approximately 3,300 students.
 The new high school facility is a two and four-story building totaling approximately 573,468 SF which includes a competition football field, baseball field, softball field (all with bleachers and press boxes), competition running track and several other practice and playfields.

 The high school is located on the same site as the new elementary school and future middle school.
-This educational village is a multi-campus site where all schools are in close proximity to each other to create a next-generation learning community.
+This educational village is a multi-campus site where all schools are in close proximity to one another to create a next generation learning community.
 This idea fosters extended shared learning opportunities, creates synergies among the students and encourages collaboration across disciplines and across grade levels.
 This allows advanced students to take advantage of advanced coursework in the adjacent facilities and promotes mentorship based relationships with higher grade level students acting as mentors for their younger peers.

-All three facilities share a common, large outdoor learning space with various age-appropriate embedded learning elements designed into this common learning courtyard, but also by design providing distinct age-specific outdoor learning and play areas that are for each individual campus where the buildings act as the separator for common and specific age outdoor spaces.
+All three facilities share a common, large outdoor learning space with various age-appropriate embedded learning elements designed into the courtyard, but also by design providing distinct age-specific outdoor learning and play areas that are for each individual campus where the buildings act as the separator for common and specific age outdoor spaces.
 All campuses are designed with a variety of flexible classroom configurations and various collaboration and extended learning opportunities.
 Transparency was a key design driver desired by CFISD to provide connections between various learning spaces, create curiosity to pique the interest of the learners with the ability to see activities in the different learning environments and to allow passive supervision of collaborative student groups which can exist outside the formal classroom environment.

 + Building is registered as a TX-CHPS designed school.